Kindergartens were established by community groups who formed “Associations” in partnership with the State.

 Some kindergarten associations are incorporated societies with charitable status.
 They are ‘owned’ by their members.
 Some are charitable trusts and they are ‘owned’ by the trustees.
 The incorporated societies must have rules and the trusts must have a trust deed.
 It is these documents that really drive the community focus/’ownership’.

-Kindergartens are a public good - the growth of Kindergarten Associations and kindergarten numbers was made possible because of government providing $2 for every $1 Associations raised (or NZ pounds), public donations, and bequests of properties and money from people in their Wills.
+Kindergartens are a public good - the growth of Kindergarten Associations and kindergarten numbers was made possible because of government providing $2 for every $1 Associations raised (or NZ pounds), public donations, and gifts from people in their Wills.
 Today, kindergartens rely on government, charitable, and/or community funds including fees from parents to meet their running costs.

 Should your Kindergarten Association be planning to change kindergarten hours or other aspects of its operation, this article has been prepared to provide information and guidance that may be useful to you.